Who is eligible for the EEDSM programme and can therefore be financially supported by the EEDSM programme?

 For street lighting, are any other technologies eligible besides LED technologies?

-With start of 2016/2017 EEDSM programme for street lighting, only LED applications are eligible.
+Since the start of 2016/2017 EEDSM programme, only LED applications for street lighting are eligible.